 Characteristic of this wine is its deep black colour, with ruby glints.
 The nose is intense, with wild berries aromas and notes of tobacco, coffee and cocoa powder in the finale.
 In the mouth the wine is complex, supple and round.

 Aftertastes of chocolate can be perceived in the close, with hints of bitter almonds, purely typical of Montepulciano d’Abruzzo.
-Thanks to its complexity is perfect with flavoursome first courses and barbecued meat, particularly game and lamb.
+Thanks to its complexity it’s perfect with flavoursome first courses and barbecued meat, particularly game and lamb.

 Torre Zambra Colle Maggio Riserva Montepulciano d’Abruzzo 2016$ 63.00 incl.
 GST